Desenberg: Location

 The Desenberg rises in Ostwestfalen around 3.5 km east-northeast of the centre of Warburg, 8 km south-southwest of the town of Borgentreich, 12 km west of the town of Hofgeismar and 2 km southwest of the village of Daseburg.
 About 1.7 km to the south, the River Diemel runs from west to east past the hill, and 2.3 km to the east its tributary, the Eggel, runs from north to south.

 Topography

 The Desenberg is a cone-shaped inselberg that can be seen from afar, the summit of which rises around 190 m above the Diemel and about 100 to 150 m above its surroundings.
-It is evidence of East Westphalian Tertiary basalt volcanism, a vein of basalt protected the rocks in its immediate vicinity from erosion.
+It is evidence of East Westphalian Tertiary basalt volcanism, a vein of basalt that protected the rocks in its immediate vicinity from erosion.

 Natural regions

 The Desenberg is a singularity (360.00) in the Große Börde (360.0) subunit of the Warburger Börde (360) major unit within the major unit group of the Upper Weser Uplands (No. 36).